gfe--gluten free easily

 Ingredients

-• ½ cup oat flour, certified gluten free and made from purity protocol oats (like this one; see notes for substitution option)
+- ½ cup oat flour, certified gluten free and made from purity protocol oats OR gluten-free flour mix OR quinoa flour (see notes)

 Instructions